ECS171-Team-15/ECS171-Team-15/README.md

 │   ├── preprocessing.py # Preprocesses the dataset
 │   ├── preprocessing_test.py
 ├── raw_data # NOTE: Generated Folder.
-Not in the repository by default │   ├── COVID # Contains the positive images
+Not in the repository by default │   ├── CT_COVID # Contains the positive images
 │   └── CT_NonCOVID # Contains the negative images
 └── README.md
 └── fetch-data.sh # Downloads the raw dataset